surgitaix/sdclib/README.md

  - make -j 4

 See the 'Examples' and 'Tests' folders for example implementations.
-Run './UnitTests' for testing OSCP related tests.
+Run './UnitTests' for running  OSCP related tests.